top of page

 Kodachrome 64 Film Simulation Recipe 4000K

-Skin tones are shifted towards Orange and more saturated than in real life.
+Skin tones are shifted towards Orange and more saturated compared to real life.

 Kodachrome 64 Film Simulation Recipe 5000K